BEFORE YOU BEGIN

 Our JTR training T-Shirts are $20

-Our uniform costs around $80 this includes a school patch, long sleeve jacket, pants, and a white belt.
+Our uniform costs $80, not including tax, this includes a school patch, long sleeve jacket, pants, and a white belt.

-Promotional Belt Testings cost $60 for the first year and a half and thereafter prices are incrementally increasing with each successive rank.
+Promotional Belt Testings cost $60 for the first year and a half, and thereafter, prices incrementally increase with each successive rank.

 Kids Jujustu Program